Employment Opportunities

 • Finds and applies for grants as needed.

-• Is subject to work evenings and Saturdays, as programming requires.
+• Is available to work evenings and Saturdays, as programming requires.

 Knowledge, Skills, and Abilities

-• Enthusiasm for working with teens, and adults, and seniors.
+• Enthusiasm for working with children and their adults.

 • Good communication skills, both in person and through writing, as well as ability to understand and follow written and oral instructions.